field-interactive/googleAnalyticsPlugin/README.md

 # googleAnalyticsPlugin
-A Simple Plugin to use Google Analytics with jQuery.
-You don't need to put yout tracking in the `head` anymore, just initialize the Plugin with your Tracking-ID.
+A Simple Plugin to use Google Analytics with jQuery.<br>
+You *don't* need to put you tracking in the `head` anymore, just initialize the Plugin with your Tracking-ID.

 ## Options